tusharts/SwipeBot/README.md

 4. Follow the prompts to configure swipe settings and repetitions.
 5. Sit back and let AutoSwipe automate the swiping process for you!

+## Windows SmartScreen Alert

+**Note:** When running the script on Windows, you may encounter a Windows SmartScreen alert, which warns about running unrecognized apps.
+To bypass this alert:

+- Click on "More info" in the Windows SmartScreen dialog.
+- Click on "Run anyway" to proceed with running the script.

+By following these steps, you can safely run the script and proceed with automating left and right swipes in dating apps without any interruptions.

+## Safety

+AutoSwipe is designed to automate swiping actions in dating apps using ADB.
+While the script itself is safe to use, it's essential to exercise caution and responsibility when using it.
+Here are some safety considerations:

+- **Use Responsibly**: AutoSwipe should be used responsibly and in compliance with the terms of service of the dating apps you use.
+Avoid excessive or unauthorized use of the script.

+- **Review Code**: If you have concerns about the safety or functionality of the script, you can review the code in the `autoswipe.bat` file to ensure transparency and security.

+- **Keep Software Updated**: Ensure that you have the latest version of ADB installed on your computer to maintain compatibility and security.

+By following these safety guidelines, you can use AutoSwipe with confidence and enhance your efficiency in navigating through profiles on dating apps.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.